 American Management Association (AMA)

 The most successful salespeople built a rewarding long-term customer relationship, over the years, on an in-depth product, market, and competitor knowledge.
-It was not unusual that the salesperson in past times leveraged and, in many ways, exploited their customer's lack of product knowledge to drive wins.
-Within this type of relationship, it was remarkably easy to sell with a FUD (Fear-Uncertainty-Doubt) approach that weaponizing the competition and offerings.
-By spreading disinformation about the shortcomings of rival products, a business was able to dissuade decision-makers from choosing those products over its own, with the provision of a negative narrative.
-Nowadays, the digital era has allowed buyers, in many cases, to become as or more conversant and savvier, on product background information as salespersons, and the use of FUD today can be viewed as a historical business artifact.
+It was not unusual that the salesperson in past times leveraged and, in many ways, exploited their customer’s lack of product knowledge to drive wins.
+This relationship was straightforward to sell with a FUD (Fear-Uncertainty-Doubt) approach that weaponizes the competition and offerings.
+By spreading disinformation about rival products’ shortcomings, a business could dissuade decision-makers from choosing those products over its own, providing a negative narrative.
+Nowadays, the digital era has allowed buyers, in many cases, to become as or more conversant and savvier on product background information as salespersons, and the use of FUD today can be viewed as a historical business artifact.

 “The beauty of the disruption economy is that it enables two opportunities.
 First, it allows companies to redefine how and why they work.
 Such an organizational awakening then leads into the second opportunity for companies to adopt: a better way to serve employees who choose to work there because they believe in the company’s purpose.”

-The below graphic displays the critical areas of business focus that is concerned with all aspects of effectively selling products and services within the strategic thinking and alignment espoused by sales professionals in a customer-centric environment.
+The below graphic displays the critical areas of business focus concerned with effectively selling products and services within the strategic thinking and alignment espoused by sales professionals in a customer-centric environment.

 Sales Roles, Approaches, & Techniques

-In the current economy, customer expectations for quality, performance, and pricing are intensifying, driven by innovative technologies from artificial intelligence, chatbots, and virtual reality tools to enhance the shopping and product user experience.
-Combined with increased competition from within and outside of product market segments, business leaders need to be both on the offensive in acquiring new name customers and defense in defending customer loss switching to competitors and instances of deadly churn.
+Customer expectations for quality, performance, and pricing intensify in the current economy, driven by innovative technologies from artificial intelligence, chatbots, and virtual reality tools to enhance the shopping and product user experience.
+Combined with increased competition from within and outside of product market segments, business leaders need to be offensive in acquiring new name customers and defending customer loss by switching to competitors and instances of deadly churn.

-To produce sustained and profitable growth, companies must have a clearly-defined sales and support strategy and approach for not only acquiring customers but also to retain them.
+To produce sustained and profitable growth, companies must have a clearly-defined sales and support strategy and approach to acquire customers and retain them.
 The critical element of a redirected corporate sales activity is a strategy with a customer-centric focus.

-Marketing and sales activities have been historically set-up with fuzzy and inconsistent charters, thereby resulting in ineffective and time-delayed decision-making on the delivery of seamless customer-centric experiences, differentiated with competitors, and highly personalized.
+Marketing and sales activities have been historically set-up with fuzzy and inconsistent charters, resulting in ineffective and time-delayed decision-making on delivering seamless customer-centric experiences, differentiated with competitors, and highly personalized.
 Future business success will require smart and timely changes predicated with policies and practices that anticipate market disruption and quickly reshape the sales organization to meet the challenges presented for survival and sustainability.

 The current and future sales organization consists of four generic components, open for continually changing, as shown below.

-The strategic redesign of traditional sales roles and responsibilities require analysis and practical adaptations to meet the challenges of a disruptive marketplace.
-The table below provides descriptions of the hand-on sales positions that should prove helpful in rethinking and possibly restructuring the sales organization.
+The strategic redesign of traditional sales roles and responsibilities requires analysis and practical adaptations to meet a disruptive marketplace’s challenges.
+The table below provides descriptions of the hands-on sales positions that should prove helpful in rethinking and possibly restructuring the sales organization.